Direct numerical simulation of inflow boundary-layer turbulence effects on cavity flame stabilisation in a model scramjet combustor: Conclusions

 \section{Conclusions}

-Direct numerical simulation of premixed turbulent hydrogen/air flame over a cavity was performed to understand the flame propagation and stabilization under a supersonic inflow condition.
-Two DNS cases with turbulent and laminar inlet conditions were carried out to learn the effect of inflow turbulence.
+High-resolution numerical simulations of premixed hydrogen/air flame over a cavity have been performed to understand the flame stabilization and structure under a supersonic inflow condition.
+Two cases with turbulent and laminar inlet conditions have been carried out to learn the effect of inflow boundary-layer turbulence.

-Results present similar development process of primary and secondary vortex flame between two cases.
-Shear layer/boundary layer flame expanded faster in case with turbulent inflow.
-After two vortex flames collided, premixed reactants originally inside the cavity were consumed and cavity shear-layer stabilized combustion was gradually formed.
-Also, temperature in cavity of case with laminar inflow was relatively high.
-Possible reason could be the lower heat loss caused by weaker gas transport and mass exchange progress within the cavity and cavity shear layer.

-Then overview of flow and flame structure is analysed.
+After the combustion reached the general steady-state feature, the overview of the flow and flame structure was first analysed.
+Combustion occurred within the cavity shear layer in both cases and propagated downstream along the lower wall.
 Different from cold condition, a weak compression wave was formed at the separation corner.
-Because of combustion in lower boundary layer, jet flow was compressed and first reflected wave generally moved forward.
-Comparing stabilized flame, with turbulent inflow flame surface was enlarged and curled because of strengthened vortices in the shear layer above the cavity, which indicates more robust and effective combustion.
-After calculated time-averaged wall pressure difference along lower boundary, larger resistance was observed in case with turbulent inlet because of deeper impingement point and better developed shear layer.
+Because of combustion in lower boundary layer, the jet flow was compressed and first reflected wave generally moved forward.
+After calculated time-averaged wall pressure difference along the lower wall, larger resistance was observed in the laminar case due to the intensified collision.
+With turbulent inflow, the fully developed cavity shear layer slightly depressed into the cavity and led to gentler collision at the aft wall, thereby resulting in diminished pressure drag.

-To analysis flame stabilization, contour plot of reaction rate of radical OH was raised and presented the production and consumption region of middle radical.
-Given that the transfer of radical played a contributory role in maintaining the flame, studies about gas exchange and transport process were carried out.
-Analysis about mean flow streamlines further confirmed the effect of primary vortex in gas transport and marker expanding history indicated details about the mass exchange process.
-Results confirmed the idea raised in previous analysis and preliminarily revealed the stabilized mechanism of flame.
-After that, progress variable was calculated and graphed to describe the distribution of preheat and oxidation regions.
+To analysis flame stabilisation, studies on gas exchange and transport processes were carried out.
+Analysis of the mean flow streamlines indicated that the primary vortex in Case 1 exhibited a slightly greater size and depth.
+Then the introduction of marker and time-averaged mass flow rate demonstrated a pronounced mass exchange process near the rear wall in Case 2, whereas the wall-bounded turbulence facilitated a more uniformly distributed mass exchange process in Case 1.
+Additionally, the entered gas exhibited significant accumulation in the back part of the cavity in Case 2, indicating a weaker interaction between the primary and secondary vortices.
+This phenomenon suggested an extended residence time in the forepart of the cavity with laminar inflow, thereby promoting more complete reaction processes.